cycloss/pin/README.md

 ## How does it work?

-Tac uses Dart's `mirrors` API to find the classes you have written, then  instantiates and calls methods on them.
+pin uses Dart's `mirrors` API to find the classes you have written, then  instantiates and calls methods on them.